thephpleague/url/4.0/components/hierarchical-path.md

 <p class="message-notice">if the specified offset does not exists, no modification is performed and the current object is returned.</p>

-<p class="message-notice">This method is used by the Hierarchical URI <code>replaceSegment</code> method</p>
+<p class="message-notice">This method is used by the URI modifier<code>ReplaceSegment</code></p>

 ### Remove segments

 To remove segments from the current object and returns a new `HierarchicalPath` object without them you must use the `HierarchicalPath::without` method.
 This method expects a single argument.

-This argument can be an array containing a list of parameter names to remove.
+This argument is an array containing a list of parameter names to remove.

 ~~~php
 use League\Uri\Components\HierarchicalPath as Path;